pchalamet/InterviewCartPrototype/README.md

 * link cart id to user profile
 Again, this is not provided here as it's a prototype.

 The webapi has no state - it just delegates to the service layer.
 This can help scaling the front end.
-Implementation is async to help processing more requests.
+Implementation is fully async to help processing more requests.

-The api applies an operation (add or remove) and return the final state to the client.
+The api applies an operation (add or remove) and returns the final state to the client.
 This has been designed this way to deal with concurrency (see below: service layer section).

+Api http error codes are as follow:
+* 200 : everything is ok
+* 400 : something bad happened - check the reason to understand why
+* 503 : if it gets out of control

 ## Service layer
 The service layer is implemented using Orleans to deal with 2 problems: